 They’ll get quite browned and crispy on the outside, but the inside will stay bright green and soft.
 Don’t be afraid of the dark color, the best falafel is quite deeply colored.

-The two sauces I made guarantee that you’ll have endless taste combinations for every bite.
+The two sauces I made for this falafel salad bowl guarantee that you’ll have endless taste combinations for every bite.
 The tahini sauce is traditional, but I also made a spicy feta dip.
 The warm falafel with the cool crisp salad is just perfect, and saves you the extra carbs of a pita pocket.
-I would happily eat this every night of the week :)
+I would happily eat this every night of the week 🙂

 - 1 batch falafel mix ~ see recipe HERE